Best Telecom Development Companies for Product Teams (2026): 4 Firms Ranked

 GlobeOSS has 20+ years of OSS domain experience and direct relationships with operators across Southeast Asia.
 If your analytics work is APAC-focused and involves transactional data monetization or geospatial intelligence, their domain context may matter more than general engineering stack breadth.

 Firms were evaluated against five weighted criteria chosen to reflect the actual requirements of product teams building custom telecom software.
 Rankings based on publicly verifiable evidence.
+No provider paid for inclusion, placement, or a favourable position.
 Firms were excluded if their primary model is packaged software licensing without meaningful custom engineering capability, or if they lacked demonstrable backend/data depth relevant to telecom product work.

 Evaluated using public sources and buyer-fit criteria including verified client review platforms, published technology stack data, and team composition information.